alun/terminal/README.md

 There is "Terminal: New" command also availiable for that.

-## Disclaimer
+## TODO

-This is very initial version, some known bugs are:
+This is very initial version, there are some bugs and missing featrues.

-* terminal reconnects when moving a tab
+* prevent terminal from reconnecion when moving a tab
-* focus sometimes isn't passed smoothly to the terminal when using a keyboard
+* forward focus to terminal when open terminal, when switching to other app and then to LT, when switching between tabs
+* make ssh agent work, currently ssh agent is disconnected
+* enable autologin and open terminal in the current workspace dir
+* add ability to select color schemes
+* add ability to set motd message